Sublime-Instincts/BetterJinja/README.md

 - Indentation for code blocks.
 - Snippets for common code blocks.
 - Key bindings to make your life easier.
-- Enhanced syntax highlighting for Jinja templates.
+- Enhanced syntax highlighting for Jinja HTML and YAML templates.
 - Autocompletions for built in tags, filters, functions, tests & loop variables.

 ## Installation